Is Chicken Salad Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

 Yes, with caution.
-Chicken salad can be safe during pregnancy when made fresh at home with fully cooked chicken, but premade deli chicken salads should be avoided due to listeria risk.
+Chicken salad can be safe during pregnancy if made fresh at home with fully cooked chicken, but premade deli chicken salads should be avoided due to listeria risk.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.